|

 feel not only separate from the outside world, but also more dependent

 on each other.
-"It was

 just a way to control individuality," Jessop said.
 "Everybody starts